-For further information and informal support young people’s emotional health, as well as your own and colleagues’, please look at these pages for more information.
+For further information and informal support on children and young people’s emotional health, please look at these pages for more information.

 Youth Works is a safe space for young people to come along, ‘chill out’, have a chat, listen to music and access the internet.
 The drop-in is open weekdays at the Orangebox in Halifax from 3.30pm to 5.45pm.
 Phone: 01422 320 033.

 1325 is a project for girls and young women between the ages of 13 and 25.
 They work across both Calderdale and Kirklees and their aim is to work alongside girls and young women in the community to support and empower them to reach their full potential.
 1325 provides both emotional and practical support around a wide range of issues which is provided in a safe space.
 They offer 1:1 support in a variety of settings and group work to raise self esteem, confidence and resilience.
 Phone: 07841 199669.

 The Youth Justice Team is a service for young people and their families who have become involved with the criminal justice system.
 Phone: 01422 368279.

 Offers emotional support for people over 18 who are struggling emotionally.
 They are open 7 days a week, from 6.30pm every evening – with the latest available appointments at 10pm.
 Individuals who are struggling can have up to half an hour with a worker to talk through what’s happening and agree any next steps.
 You can contact Safespace on 01484 345154 or text 07388990227 to get through to a worker.
 You can also send a private message through Facebook messenger @safespace-Healthy Minds.
 A worker will contact you back and arrange an appointment for the same evening.